 This raises some curious questions that have baffled scholars.
 Why would Jesus have used a singular, unique Greek word?
 In more recent times, the bafflement has turned to a different solution.
 Jesus, someone known to have spoken Aramaic in a prayer that was originally recited in Aramaic, would not have used επιούσιος, originally at all, so the question has evolved to “What Aramaic word was επιούσιος supposed to represent?”
 It would have to be something unique or difficult enough that whoever translated it into Greek needed to coin a word to express or preserve some meaning that they thought was important, or something that they couldn’t quite wrap the Greek language around.

-In choosing /yelip/ for a possible solution for επιούσιος it is interesting to note that it comes from the root /yalap/ or “to learn.”
+/yelip/ is another possible solution for.
+It is interesting to note that it comes from the root /yalap/ or “to learn.”
 Etymologically speaking, learning is a matter of repetition and routine, and this connection may play upon regular physical bread, as well as daily learning from God (i.e. that which is necessary for living, as one cannot live off of bread alone).

-Additionally, where the most common word for “bread” in the Aramaic language family as a whole is /lahma/, the most common word for “bread” in Galilean is /pithah/ (cognate to “pita bread” in English, although not that specific).
+Moving further along on this line of the Prayer, where the most common word for “bread” in the Aramaic language family as a whole is /lahma/, the most common word for “bread” in Galilean is /pithah/ (cognate to “pita bread” in English, although not that specific).
 This does not imply that /lahma/ does not occur in Galilean.
 It is simply far, far less common.
-Additionally, some times /pithah/ appears as /pisah/ (the th perturbing to s), although this, too, is uncommon and is mostly found in late portions of the Palestinian Talmud.
+Additionally, some times /pithah/ appears as /pisah/ (the th perturbing to s), although this, too, is uncommon and is mostly found in rather late portions of the Palestinian Talmud.

 3) And Forgive Us Our Debts/Sins